Jaxus1/Dissenter-Bookmarklet/ANDROID_INSTRUCTIONS.md

 Opera > Copy the code, and then, on any webpage, tap the ⋮ (3 dots indicating the menu), and click (add to) "Bookmarks" in the menu.
 Paste the code into the Address section, and (highly recommended) make a name such as Dissent or Dissenter.
 To use the bookmarklet, when you are on a web page you want to open in dissenter, type the bookmark name into the URL bar and tap the bookmark in the suggested url list.

+Nox Browser > Copy the code, then go to to any site, tap the 3 ⋮ (the menu) and click the star at the top of the menu, then, if you're quick enough, tap on "options" from the prompt that appears when adding the bookmark, or navigate to the bookmarks settings by going to ⋮ > Bookmarks, then long press on the bookmark you just added and tap "Edit" in the dropdown menu.
+Afterwards, change the location to the code, and (Highly recommended) change the name to something like "Dissenter".
+To use the bookmarklet, tap the URL bar, type the bookmark name in, and tap the bookmark in the suggested URL list.

+Lightning Browser > Copy the code, then go to any website, tap the menu (⋮), then tap "add bookmark".
+Afterwards, go back to the menu (⋮), then tap "Bookmarks", and long press on the bookmark you just made, and tap "Edit Bookmark".
+Then, change the URL to the code, and (highly reccommended) change the name  to something you'll remember.
+To use the bookmarklet, tap the menu (⋮), then tap "Bookmarks", then tap the Dissenter bookmarklet in the list.

+Bookmarklets currently do not work with DuckDuckGo browser.

+Bookmarklets currently do not work with Firefox Focus, as it doesn't have the option to add bookmarks.

+You can't add bookmarklets to Cake browser, due to the inability of editing the bookmark URL.

+You can't add bookmarklets to "Opera Touch", as Opera Touch doesn't have bookmarks.

 More instructions for other browsers coming soon...
 The instructions should be similar to the ones above, though.